Gin & Juice Shop Benchmark: How DAST Tools Really Stack Up

 Scan duration

-All scanners completed their scans in significantly different timeframes: Intruder clearly took the longest, while ZAP was the fastest.
-Qualys and Escape both had scan durations around the 1-hour mark for this specific application.
-Both scan durations are reasonable and ensure that security testing doesn't unnecessarily prolong the development lifecycle or delay software updates.
+All scanners completed their scans in significantly different timeframes: Intruder clearly took the longest.
+Qualys, ZAP and Escape both had scan durations around the 1-hour mark for this specific application.
+All three scan durations are reasonable and ensure that security testing doesn't unnecessarily prolong the development lifecycle or delay software updates.

 However, it’s important to remember that scan duration, coverage, and vulnerabilities should be considered together, as scan duration alone isn't a sufficient metric.
 Given that ZAP found almost no vulnerabilities, its faster scan time becomes less relevant.